gilbert/temp/README.md

 ### dom `{ dom: () => {} }`

 DOM Element render callback.
 Dom is a creation lifcycle hook which will call in the post rendering cycle of a sin view.
-You will attach third-party tools using this callback method.
+You will attach third-party tools using this callback method, as it fires once the virtual node has been mounted, rendered and is ready.

 ```js
 s`div`({
   dom: (element, attributes, children, context) => {
     element      // -> <div> Element
     attributes   // -> element attributes
     children     // -> nested content
     context      // -> context reference
   }
 })
 ```